 |4-7||light breeze||weather vane moves, leaves rustle|

 |13-18||moderate breeze ||dust and loose paper raised, small branches move|

 |25-31||strong breeze||large branches move, wind whistles wires|

 |32-38||moderate gale||whole trees move, walking affected|

 |75+||hurricane||severe and extensive damage|

-While Weatherhawk does offer a padded case for the myMET, I opted for a rugged case that could take rough student handeling.
-The myMET seems quite durable on its own and the retracting case that protects the moving parts is probably plenty for most uses.
+While Weatherhawk does offer a padded case for the myMET, I opted for a rugged case that could take rough student handling.
+The myMET seems quite durable on its own, and the retracting case that protects the moving parts is probably plenty for most uses.
 Their padded case is a notch above that.
 And my Outdoor Products hard case (for sunglasses) is yet another notch higher.

 A heavy duty crush-proof case used to carry the myMET meter.

-Once back in the classroom, I wondered about using the meter to answer a question I’ve had for a while.
-What is the windspeed of various sizes and types of fans at different distances.
+Back in the classroom, I wondered about using the meter to answer a question I’ve had for a while.
+What is the wind speed of various sizes and types of fans at different distances?
 The results will blow you away.
-Here’s a chart from the KidWind Project to get you started.

 Using the myMet to measure air movement from fans.